-These safe and effective medications are able to treat the unwanted veins using a series of injections.
+These safe and effective medications can treat unwanted veins using a series of injections.
 If you are interested in learning more about sclerotherapy, click here.

 Veinwave™ is an excellent option for treating spider veins that are too fine to be treated with injection sclerotherapy.
-For the face, Veinwave™ is an excellent treatment for very fine veins, especially around the facial area.
-This FDA-cleared, radiofrequency, device is relatively new in the USA but has been used in Europe for many years.
+For the face, Veinwave™ is a perfect treatment for very fine veins, especially around the facial area.
+This FDA-cleared radiofrequency device is relatively new in the USA but has been used in Europe for many years.
 The treatment utilizes thermocoagulation, a process that heats tissues with high-frequency electric currents.
 During the treatment, a small, insulated needle is injected into the site of the unwanted veins.
 The treatment is quick and relatively painless.
 At most, you will experience a slight prick.
 Results are noticeable immediately afterward.
 If you have fine spider veins and are considering Veinwave™, visit this page to learn more.

 Cutera® Excel V™ Laser Vein Treatment

-The latest addition to our spider veins treatment options is the state of art Cutera® Excel V™, a solid-state, long-pulsed Nd-YAG technology laser system that utilizes 2 different wavelengths (532/1064nm) to treat a variety of concerns, including unwanted veins.
-Its versatility allows unmatched precision for the treatment of vascular and pigmented lesions including leg veins, facial veins, redness, Rosacea, Port Wine Stains, Poiklioderma, venous lakes, age spots, and brown spots.
+The latest addition to our spider veins treatment options is the state of art Cutera® Excel V™.
+This solid-state, long-pulsed Nd-YAG technology laser system utilizes two different wavelengths (532/1064nm) to treat various concerns, including unwanted veins.
+Its versatility allows unmatched precision for the treatment of vascular and pigmented lesions, including leg veins, facial veins, redness, Rosacea, Port Wine Stains, Poikiloderma, venous lakes, age spots, and brown spots.
 The treatment has never been more comfortable with the built-in cooling system.
 The sapphire contact cooling allows for a comfortable before, during, and after experience without compromising treatment efficacy.
-The Excel V™ works specifically by heating up the unwanted veins, causing them to become fibrotic and close down.
+The Excel V™ works specifically by heating the unwanted veins, causing them to become fibrotic and close down.
 More information about the excellent Cutera® Excel V™ Laser vein treatment by clicking here.

-At your initial evaluation we will review your pertinent health history and examine your veins to determine if you are a candidate for treatment.
+At your initial evaluation, we will review your pertinent health history and examine your veins to determine if you are a treatment candidate.
 You can expect a discussion about both treatment types, their risks and benefits, and an estimate of the cost to treat your concerns.
 In most instances, treatment can be scheduled within the next week.